The default delimiter in the mariadb client is the semicolon.

 CREATE FUNCTION FortyTwo() RETURNS TINYINT DETERMINISTIC BEGIN DECLARE x TINYINT; SET x = 42; RETURN x; END;

-If you enter the above line by line, the mysql client will treat the first semicolon, at the end of the
+If you enter the above line by line, the mariadb client will treat the first semicolon, at the end of the

 DECLARE x TINYINT line, as the end of the statement.
 Since that's only a partial definition, it will throw a syntax error, as follows: